braungoodson/HEMS/README.md

 HEMS
 ====

-A Mimecast-less (a.k.a., mindless) hot e-mail management system for workgroups.
-For Distributed Security, Virtual Private Networking, and Automatic Virtualzation.
+A mimecast-less (a.k.a., mindless) peer-2-peer hot e-mail management system for workgroups.
+For distributed security, virtual private networking, and automatic virtualzation.

 Browser Support
 ====